 To get started, you should have two software – WAMP and the Drupal package.
 WAMP is a software stack consisting of Windows, Apache, MySQL and PHP.

 First, you will have to install WAMP on Windows.
 In that link, you can also find how to install WordPress on localhost on WAMP.
 See this post if after installing WAMP, if receive a MSVCR110.dll is missing error.
 After installing WAMP successfully start it.
 You will see a green WAMP icon in the system tray.

 Now, you have to create a database for your Drupal installation.
 For that, you need to click on that green WAMP icon and select phpMyAdmin.
 Alternatively, you can open this URL in your browser:

-Click on Databases > enter a database name under Create database box, makes sure you have selected Collation, and hit the Create button.
-You should keep that database name in mind since you are about to use it after few moments.
+Click on Databases > enter a database name under Create database box, make sure you have selected Collation, and hit the Create button.
+You should keep that database name in mind since you are about to use it after a few moments.

 Now, download the Drupal installation package from the official website.
 After downloading, extract the ZIP file and move it to this folder:

 Next, rename the folder according to your wish.
 Make it simple and write down a name for this.
 Now, go to Sites > Default folder, copy the default.settings.php file and paste it in the same folder.
 Following that, rename it as settings.php.
 That implies this Default folder should contain these three files;

 After that, click on the green WAMP icon in the system tray, and select Put Online.
 Now open the Drupal installation page:

 Here drupal is the name of the folder that you have set while moving the Drupal installation folder to the WWW folder.
 It should be redirected to http://localhost/drupal/core/install.php.